Vietnam.vn - Nền tảng quảng bá Việt Nam

 Các nhà máy không công nhân, không ánh đèn tại Trung Quốc - 2

-Automated systems can help minimize human errors in the production process (Photo: Getty).
+Automated systems can help minimize human errors during the production process (Photo: Getty).

 The biggest advantage of lights-free factories is that automated robotic systems can eliminate human errors and ensure production quality.
 They can also operate continuously without the need for breaks, shifts, or holidays that human workers require.